pranigopu/pranigopu/README.md

 <details>
 <summary><b>Implementing Reinforcement Learning (RL) Methods (2024)</b></summary>
-<p>Implement and test reinforcement learning methods for navigating a grid-based obstacle course using model-based and model-free approaches.</p>
+<p>Implemented and tested RL methods for navigating a grid-based obstacle course (the "frozen lake" environment defined for the assignment) using model-based approaches (i.e. policy iteration and value iteration), model-free approaches (i.e. SARSA, Q-Learning, linear SARSA and linear Q-learning) and a deep learning approach (i.e. Deep-Q learning).
+This was a team project, but while the team worked together for the report and experiments, the RL methods were implemented by each member independently.
+Hence, this project solidified my grasp of RL methods, their effectiveness and their limitations/drawbacks.
+This project also challenged my problem-solving skills and strengthened my ability to collaborate.</p>
 <a href="https://github.com/nocommentcode/ecs7002_assignment_2"><b>See GitHub team repository >></b></a> |
 <a href="https://github.com/pranigopu/frozenLake"><b>See GitHub personal repository >></b></a> |
 <a href="https://github.com/pranigopu/frozenLake/blob/main/report/finalReport.pdf"><b>See report >></b></a>